AppGharage/Epay-Docs/source/docs/quick-setup.md

 ---

 ## Quick Setup
-Try the Epay API in seconds.
-Create your first integration, authenticate your API, charge your customers and more by following the steps below.
+Try the Epay API in minutes.
+Create your first integration, generate API access token, charge a customer and more by following the steps below.

 In order to start using Epay’s APIs to receive and/or disburse payments, you would need to have an Epay Account and also create an Integration.
 Head over to our [Signup page](https://epaygh.com/register) to create a new Epay account.